Can Aromatherapy help Alzheimer’s disease?

 The study tested Melissa officinalis (lemon balm) extract against a placebo to determine its effect on patients with mild to moderate Alzheimer’s.
 The lemon balm improved cognitive functioning significantly better than the placebo.

-Aromatherapy using lavender oil was effective in the treatment of agitation in dementia patients.
-This study employed 15 patients with severe dementia in a long-term care facility and compared results to a placebo (water).
+Aromatherapy using lavender oil was effective in the treatment of agitation in people with dementia.
+This study employed 15 residents with severe dementia in a long-term care facility and compared results to a placebo (water).